Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 A hearing impairment can have a major effect on the quality of life and cause a range of problems.
-The condition often makes communication with others difficult and can also cause some embarrassing situations, as I know from experience.
-Some US scientists recently discovered that one type of brain-training game was helpful in improving hearing in a small group of people.
-Though more research is needed in order to find the most effective exercises for training the brain and to identify which types of hearing loss they best help, brain training offers hope for the future.
+The condition often makes communication with others difficult and can cause some embarrassing situations, as I know from experience.
+Health professionals can help the condition, although sometimes to a limited extent.
+Scientists have shown that one type of brain-training game may be helpful in improving hearing in some people.

 How We Hear: A Brief Overview